Changissnz/selfinterest/README.md

 the validity of any causality chain for explanation fails the test of correctness outside of the coincidence for favorable occurrence.
 Belief, of course, is not equivalently the reason of truth.
-But from the cognition of self-interest, the truth is that the self prefers and choses how to understand, with the chance for this understanding to overlap with misunderstanding.
+But from the cognition of self-interest, the truth is that the self chooses to understand and prefers how to understand, with the chance for this understanding to overlap with misunderstanding.